apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 This is the most confusing part of DT handling, and part of it is because much of the system was designed with MapReduce, and later YARN, in mind.

 As seen above, DTs need to be renewed periodically until they finally expire for good.
-An example of this is the default configuration of HDFS services: delegation tokens are valid for up to 7 days, and need to be renewed every 24h.
-If 24h pass without the token being renewed, the token cannot be used anymore.
+An example of this is the default configuration of HDFS services: delegation tokens are valid for up to 7 days, and need to be renewed every 24 hours.
+If 24 hours pass without the token being renewed, the token cannot be used anymore.
 And the token cannot be renewed anymore after 7 days.

 This raises the question: who renews tokens?
 And for a long time the answer was YARN.